 In May 2005, the Company's former Chief Medical Officer filed a complaint against the Company in the California Superior Court, County of Los Angeles, Wayman Wendell Cheatham, M.D. v.
 MannKind Corporation, Case No. BC333845.
 The complaint alleges causes of action for wrongful termination in violation of public policy, breach of contract and retaliation, in connection with the Company's termination of Dr. Cheatham's employment.
 In the complaint, Dr. Cheatham seeks compensatory, punitive and exemplary damages in excess of \$2.0 million as well as reimbursement of attorneys' fees.
 In June 2005, the Company answered the complaint, generally denying each of Dr. Cheatham's allegations and asserting various defenses.
 The Company believes the allegations in the complaint are without merit and is vigorously defending against them.
 The Company also filed a cross-complaint against Dr. Cheatham, alleging claims for libel per se, trade libel, breach of contract, breach of the implied covenant of good faith and fair dealing and breach of the duty of loyalty.
 The libel claims allege that Dr. Cheatham made certain false and malicious statements about the Company in a letter to the Food and Drug Administration ("FDA") with regard to a request by the Company to hold a meeting with the FDA.
 The remaining causes of action in the cross-complaint arise out of the Company's allegations that Dr. Cheatham had an undisclosed consulting relationship with a Company competitor during his employment with the Company, in violation of his agreement with the Company.
 In July 2005, Dr. Cheatham filed a demurrer, and a motion to strike the Company's cross-complaint under California's anti-SLAPP statute.
 In September 2005, the California Superior Court overruled Dr. Cheatham's demurrer and denied his motion to strike the Company's cross-complaint.
 Dr. Cheatham has appealed the Court's ruling denying his motion to strike.
-Discovery as to Dr. Cheatham's claims against the Company is proceeding, and this case is scheduled for trial to commence in O approximately \$10.9 million.
-The fixed interest bearing notes were collateralized by the underlying common stock.
-The notes-for- stock transactions were accounted for as in-substance stock option grants to non-employees.
-In November 2004, the consultants informed the Company that they had entered into an agreement in October 2001 with Alfred E. Mann, the Company's chairman, chief executive officer and principal stockholder, under which Mr. Mann would purchase a portion of the consultants' common stock, and that the Company was to apply the proceeds to the amounts owed under the consultants' respective notes.
-The consultants informed the Company that they believed both the Company and Mr. Mann were in breach of the alleged agreement, and indicated their intent to seek alleged damages arising from the Company's failure to perform the alleged agreement.
-On October 19, 2005, the principal and interest on the notes aggregating \$14.6 million became due and payable and the Company pursued collection.
-On November 21, 2005, the consultants filed a complaint against the Company in the California Superior Court, County of Los Angeles, Rollins et al. v.
-MannKind et al, Case No. BC343381.
-The complaint alleges causes of action for breach of the abovementioned agreement, among other things.
-On January 19, 2006, the parties mediated and settled the case.
-Under the settlement, the Company repurchased 620,697 shares from the consultants in full satisfaction of the notes.
-These shares were tendered and cancelled on February 3, 2006.
-The Company also agreed to repurchase the remaining 79,275 shares held by the consultants for \$1.4 million in cash.
-The settlement was reflected as a \$1.4 million charge to general and administrative expense in the fourth quarter of the year ended December 31, 2005 with a corresponding amount payable included in accrued expenses and other current liabilities as of December 31 2005.
-On February 21, 2006, the Company received and cancelled the 79,275 shares, and paid the purchase price of \$1.4 millio
+Discovery as to Dr. Cheatham's claims against the Company is proceeding, and this case is currently scheduled for trial to commence in February 2007.
+The Company believes that the ultimate resolution of this matter will not have a material impact on the Company's financial position or results of operations.